-Modification or addition of tank units resulting in up to 25 2 b. percent increase in the facility's tank capacity, except as provided in paragraphs G(1)(d) and G(1)(e).
+Modification of a tank unit, secondary containment system, or treatment process that increases tank capacity, adds a new tank, or alters treatment, specified as follows: 3 Modification or addition of tank units resulting in greater than a.
+25 percent increase in the facility's tank capacity, except as provided in paragraphs G(1)(c), G(1)(d), and G(1)(e).
+2 Modification or addition of tank units resulting in up to 25 b. percent increase in the facility's tank capacity, except as provided in paragraphs G(1)(d) and G(1)(e).
 2 Addition of a new tank that will operate for more than 90 days c. using any of the following physical or chemical treatment technologies: neutralization, dewatering, phase separation, or component separation.
-1\ d.
+1 d.
 After prior approval of the Agency, addition of a new tank that will operate for up to 90 days using any of the following physical or chemical treatment technologies: neutralization, dewatering, phase separation, or component separation.
-1\ Modification or addition of tank units or treatment processes e. that are necessary to treat wastes that are restricted from land disposal to meet some or all of the applicable treatment standards, with prior approval of the Agency.
+1 Modification or addition of tank units or treatment processes e. that are necessary to treat wastes that are restricted from land disposal to meet some or all of the applicable treatment standards, with prior approval of the Agency.
 This modification may also involve the addition of new waste codes.
 It is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).
 2 2.
 Modification of a tank unit or secondary containment system without increasing the capacity of the unit.
 1 3.
-Replacement of a tank with a tank that meets the same design standards and has a capacity within $\pm$ 10 percent of the replaced tank provided: a.
-The capacity difference is no more than 1500 gallons (5680 $\ell$ ), b.
-The facility's permitted tank capacity is not increased, and The replacement tank meets the same conditions in the permit. c.
+Replacement of a tank with a tank that meets the same design standards and has a capacity within \pm 10 percent of the replaced tank provided: The capacity difference is no more than 1500 gallons (5680 l), a. b.
+The facility's permitted tank capacity is not increased, and c.
+The replacement tank meets the same conditions in the permit.
 2 4.
 Modification of a tank management practice.
-5. Management of different wastes in tanks: 3 That require additional or different management practices, tank a. design, different fire protection specifications or significantly different tank treatment process from that authorized in the permit, except as provided in paragraph G(5)(c).
+5. Management of different wastes in tanks:

+a.
+That require additional or different management practices, tank design, different fire protection specifications or significantly different tank treatment process from that authorized in the permit, except as provided in paragraph G(5)(c).